ArduPilot/ardupilot_wiki/copter/source/docs/precision-landing-with-irlock.rst

 If the vehicle does behave appropriately, download the dataflash logs and examine the PL messages.

--  If the "Heal" field is not "1" then there may be a communication issue between the Pixhawk and IR-LOCK sensor
+-  If the "Heal" (meaining health) field is not "1" then there may be a communication issue between the Pixhawk and IR-LOCK sensor.
--  If the eX/eY values do not appear 'smooth' then the sensor may be picking up false targets.
+-  If the "TAcq" (meaning Target Acquired) field is not "1" then the sensor is not seeing the target.
+-  The pX, pY values show the horizontal distance to the target from the vehicle.
+-  The vX, vY values show the estimated velocity of the target relative to the vehicle.
 Refer to the IR-LOCK `wiki page <https://irlock.readme.io/docs/interpreting-pl-logs>`__ for more trouble-shooting information.

 ..  youtube:: IRfo5GcHniU
     :width: 100%